 There are many over the counter medications available to help manage migraine nausea symptoms.
 When tummies start gurgling our community mentioned using, Tums, Dramamine, Bonine, meclizine or Benadryl for migraine nausea relief.
 Remember these medications are for short term use.
 Vitamin B6 has also been used effectively to relieve nausea.
 As always, consult your doctor even when thinking of trying over the counter medications or supplements especially if symptoms persist.

-Prescription medications can also provide rapid migraine nausea relief.
+Prescription medications can also be valuable tools.
 Members of Migraine Strong mentioned Zofran, Reglan, Phenegran, Compazine and more.
 There is a wonderful bonus with these anti-nausea meds – they do double duty as migraine abortives.
 That’s right – they not only help with nausea, they help with migraine headache.

 Benzodiazepines like valium can also be prescribed to those with vestibular migraine as a rescue drug to kick out dizziness and relieve vestibular migraine nausea.
 There is a lot of talk in vestibular groups that taking these medications will prevent your brain from compensating for daily dizziness, but one of the leading vestibular migraine doctors in the U.S., Doctor Hain, says he hasn’t seen a single patient fail to compensate when using benzos when low dose and short term.
 Not all benzos are recommended though.
 Check out his informative article for more information.
 Benzos should be used short term to prevent dependence/addiction issues.
 If you haven’t already, plan to discuss a migraine nausea rescue plan with your doctor during your next visit.